Suriname Country Summary

 World Bank: Control of Corruption Percentile Rank | 39 |

-Suriname has laws against corruption, but enforcement is inconsistent, with rare convictions despite the passage of anti-corruption legislation in 2017.
-A new decree issued in August 2023 aims to enhance transparency among public officials, yet there are still no regulations to address conflicts of interest in government contracts.
-Corruption remains a significant barrier to foreign direct investment, particularly in public procurement and licensing, and the lack of internal controls among local companies exacerbates the issue.
+Suriname has laws against corruption, but enforcement is inconsistent, with rare convictions despite recent legislative efforts, including the establishment of an anti-corruption commission.
+A new decree aims to enhance transparency in public officials' financial disclosures, yet there are still no regulations addressing conflicts of interest in government contracts.
+Corruption remains a significant barrier to foreign direct investment, particularly in public procurement and licensing, highlighting the need for stronger regulatory frameworks.

 Economy